AlexeiTam/ece-465-project/README.md

 # ece-465-project

-This project aims to provide a series of instructional lab experiments for the ECE 465 course to employ, as a helpful tool and supplement to further reinforce concepts that have been explored and discussed in class, and further provide experiences valuable to professional development further down the line.
+This project aims to provide a series of instructional lab experiments for the ECE 465 course to employ, as a helpful tool and supplement to further reinforce concepts that have been explored and discussed in class.

 The labs cover topics as follows: